-Olympic athletes are probably the fittest people and given the training programs they adhere to in preparation for the Olympics and other track events it is a rare occasion to see them collapse and die.
+Olympic athletes are among the fittest people in the world and given the training programs they adhere to in preparation for the Olympics and other events, it is a rare occasion to see them die.
 However, it has happened before, and some of the causes cited in most cases are usually related to accidents.
 Nearly all the games involve speed, and occasionally collisions happen.
-In rare cases, these collisions turn tragic but most times athletes end up with minor injuries that can be handled easily.
+In rare cases, these collisions turn tragic, but most times athletes end up with minor injuries that can be treated easily.

 Another probable cause of sudden death is the use of performance enhancement drugs, and these supplements are banned for a reason because they interfere with the normal metabolism of the body.
 Some of these drugs can lead to heart failure when the athlete is pushed to the limits and may cause death or permanent damage to vital organs of the body.

 The first recorded Olympic death was that of Francisco Lazaro, a Portuguese marathon runner who died of sunstroke and heart trouble in Stockholm, Sweden in 1912.
 He had run 19 miles before collapsing, and his death was determined to be due to the suet he had covered his body with to prevent sunburns, which stopped his body from sweating properly.